-A Riemannian gossip approach to decentralized matrix completion
+A Riemannian gossip approach to decentralized subspace learning on Grassmann manifold

-> - Status: Technical report, 2016.
-A shorter version has been accepted to 9th NIPS workshop on optimization for machine learning (OPT2016) to be held at Barcelona.
+- Status: Technical report, 2017.
+It is an extension of the earlier work [arXiv:1605.06968] to finite sum problems on the Grassmann manifold, e.g., the multitask problem.
+A shorter version was accepted to 9th NIPS workshop on optimization for machine learning (OPT2016) held at Barcelona.

-> - Update on 24 Nov 2016: In the parallel code, we corrected a bug in storing the time taken by each agent for each parameter update.
+- Update on 24 Nov 2016: In the parallel code, we corrected a bug in storing the time taken by each agent for each parameter update.
 The bug was in using tic and toc outside a parfor loop, which added the time taken by all the agents that worked in parallel.
 Instead, we only needed the maximum time taken by the agents working in parallel.
 To accomplish this, we now use par.tic and par.toc to store the correct time taken by each agent working in parallel.
 This modification is based on the discussion in http://uk.mathworks.com/matlabcentral/fileexchange/27472-partictoc/content/Par.m.

 - Update on 14 Aug 2016: Regularization parameter functionality added with the “options.lambda” structure.